Superman (Earth-One): Fictional biography

-By this time, Superman managed to convince both Lois and Lana that he was not Clark Kent.
-However, he ultimately broke off his relationship with Lois saying that while he did love her, his responsibilities to the world and to the greater universe had to come first.
-For her part, Lois decided that she had wasted a good part of her career by staying in Metropolis for Superman’s sake and left.
+By this time, Superman managed to convince both Lois and Lana that he was not Clark Kent, but he ultimately broke off his relationship with Lois saying that while he did love her, his responsibilities to the world and to the greater universe had to come first.
+For her part, Lois decided that she had wasted a good part of her career by staying in Metropolis for Superman's sake and left.
 As both a journalist and as a woman, she had to get on with her life.